miracle-studi0s/airflow-v2/README.md

-This is a SDK for Counter Strike 2
+This is an SDK for Counter Strike 2

-Features are:
+Features include:
 - Effective code architecture
 - Schema parser
 - Protobufs for CCSGOUserCmdPB and other important classes
-- Simple wrapper for working with addresses with basic operations (rel to abs, deref, etc.)
+- Simple wrapper for working with addresses, including basic operations (rel to abs, deref, etc.)
 - Proper in-game math implementation
-- Most of usable entities & interfaces for Source2 engine
+- Access to most usable entities and interfaces for the Source 2 engine